ivalkenburg/vue-flasher/README.md

-# Vue-Notification-Renderless
+# Vue Notification Renderless

 Lightweight renderless flash message component.

-- WIP - Don't use yet!
+- WIP - Fits my current use case but is subject to change
+- Provides functionality for stacked notifications but allows you to defined the html & css for layout.
+See demo for use.
-- Forked to allow per message duration, as opposed to a global duration
+- Forked from [ivalkenburg/vue-flasher](https://github.com/ivalkenburg/vue-flasher) initially to allow per message duration, as opposed to a global duration

 ```javascript
 this.$notification({